Kookylo/claude_workflow_generator/rss-to-airtable-ai-prompts/README.md

 # RSS to Airtable with AI Prompts

+**Version 1.0** | n8n Workflow for Content Repurposing Automation

+## Overview

-This workflow automatically fetches articles from an RSS feed, extracts their content, generates structured prompts for ChatGPT to create LinkedIn posts, and stores everything in Airtable for easy content repurposing.
+Turn RSS feeds into LinkedIn content ideas automatically.
+This workflow fetches articles, extracts content, generates ChatGPT-ready prompts, and stores everything in Airtable for easy content repurposing.

-## Workflow Overview
+**What it does:**

-1. **RSS Feed Monitoring**: Monitors a specified RSS feed for new content
+1. **RSS monitoring** – Watches your feed for new articles
-2. **Content Extraction**: Extracts full article content from the source URL
+2. **Content extraction** – Pulls full article text via HTTP request
-3. **AI Prompt Generation**: Creates structured prompts specifically formatted for ChatGPT
+3. **Prompt generation** – Creates structured ChatGPT prompts for LinkedIn posts
-4. **Airtable Integration**: Stores all data and AI prompts for later use with ChatGPT
+4. **Airtable storage** – Logs articles and prompts for batch processing

-## Important Note

-This workflow only creates and stores the prompts for ChatGPT - it does not automatically send them to ChatGPT or generate the final LinkedIn posts.
-After the workflow runs, you would:
+**Note:** This workflow generates prompts only — you copy them from Airtable and paste into ChatGPT to create the final LinkedIn posts.

-1. Go to your Airtable base
-2. Copy the generated prompt from the "LinkedIn Prompt" field
-3. Paste it into ChatGPT to generate your LinkedIn post
-4. Use the generated content for your social media

 ## Authentication Requirements